xxfoundation/elixxir-xxdk-dev-docs/docusaurus-site/docs/getting-started.md

 :::info

-Note that it’s normal to see an error that looks like the following when you start the network threads:
+Note that you may encounter an error such as the following when you start the network threads:

 ```
 ERROR 2022/03/01 21:23:30 Failed to register node: Failed to request key: rpc error: code = Unknown desc = unable to connect to target host 6MhL3ueewpss4stt98fNKrW/EJ5WD6JCAGQLvU8mb7MB.
 ```

-This is another possible variation:
+Here is another possible variation:

 ```
 ERROR 2022/03/01 12:32:51 Failed to register node: Failed to request key: rpc error: code = Unknown desc = rpc error: code = Unknown desc = Contacted server does not have an ndf to give